-The table shows that from 2015 to 2016^{14} the firms' sales growth reached 1.25% and $\frac{15}{10}$ 2017 decreased by 1.23%, while ROA growth in 2015-2016 showed a figure of 2.15% but in 2017 it decreased by 0.88%.
+The table shows that from 2015 to 2016 the firms' sales growth reached 1.25% and in 2017 decreased by 1.23%, while ROA growth in 2015-2016 showed a figure of 2.15% but in 2017 it decreased by 0.88%.

 R&D (Research and Development) is one of the firms' intangible assets to improve firms' performance.
 Creating innovation and new technology is certainly not easy and certainly not cheap.
 R&D activities have an important role and contribution to firms innovation (Crepon, Duguet, & Mairessec, 1998; B. H. Hall, Lotti, & Mairesse, 2013).
 The success of an R&D can provide a competitive advantage for firms, because it can be a differentiation strategy to help in global competition (Darmawan, Suharyono, & Iqbal, 2015).

 Intellectual capital information is one of the information needed by investors.
 This is because intellectual capital information can help investors to better assess the capability of the firms in creating wealth in the future.

-Developments regarding intellectual capital have attracted the attention of several researchers over the past few years.
-Verduijn (2013) research results show that intellectual capital can improve firms' performance in Poland and the Netherlands.
+Developments intellectual capital regarding attention of attracted the several researchers over the past few years.
+Verduijn (2013) research results show that intellectual capital can improve firms' performance in Poland Netherlands.
 This proves that intellectual capital can be one indicator to predict firms' performance in the future.